Dr. Lauren Eisler

 interested and more passionate about the issues I study with time.

-I received my PhD in Environmental Studies from the University of Saskatchewan in 2004 and came to Wilfrid Laurier in the same year.
+I received my PhD in Sociology from the University of Saskatchewan in 2004 and came to Wilfrid Laurier in the same year.
 I am a founding member of the Criminology program at Laurier Brantford and spent two terms as the Chair of the Department.
 I have also held the position of Interfaculty Associate Dean: Academic Development reporting to the Vice-President Academic and Provost.
 I am currently the Dean of the Faculty of Human and Social Sciences (Acting).Prior to joining Laurier, I was the Program Coordinator for the Aboriginal Justice and Criminology Program at the University of Saskatchewan.
 I was also a lecturer in the Sociology program for both Tomas More College and the Department of Sociology at the University of Saskatchewan.